oresmus/elm-examples/README.md

 # elm-examples
-writing or improving simple examples seems like a good way to learn a new language.
+Writing or improving simple examples seems like a good way to learn a new language.

 To run these in your browser (via the "github pages" feature), navigate to